This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 For years we were told that carbs, and bread, in particular, are a big no-no if we want to lose weight or maintain it.
 This is primarily due to the Keto and similar diets.

-The reality is that to be healthy; we need carbs.
-Along with fruits and vegetables, whole grain bread is a nutritious source that contains another essential macronutrient, that being fiber.
+The reality is that we need carbs to be healthy.
+Along with fruits and vegetables, whole grain bread is a nutritious carb source that contains another essential macronutrient: fiber.

 -